-4. 2024/25 Quarter 2 Monitoring Report
+4. 2024/25 Quarter 4 Monitoring Report

 - 4.1.
-Appendix 1, Quarter 2 2024/25 Corporate Performance Monitoring Report, takes the key service performance measures agreed by Cabinet in October 2024 and details the Council's performance between July and September 2024.
+Appendix 1, Quarter 4 2024/25 Corporate Performance Monitoring Report, takes the key service performance measures agreed by Cabinet in October 2024 and details the Council's performance between January and March 2025.
 It provides outturn figures for the quarter as well as contextual commentary and, where appropriate, planned actions to improve performance.
 This wider context is particularly helpful as it provides a deeper understanding of activity, one that quantitative data in isolation would not provide. - 4.2.
 The performance measures reported are priority service indicators tied to our Corporate Plan themes and the organisation's 'corporate health'.
 They are far from the totality of the performance reporting that takes place across the organisation.
 However, they are measures that are considered particularly relevant to the delivery of the Corporate Plan and align to its priorities of a greener, healthier, cleaner, thriving, safer and liveable Hounslow.
 They have been selected because they can be directly controlled by the work of the Council (or offer a good proxy measure of progress) and reflect the organisation's capability and capacity to deliver services to Hounslow's residents. - 4.3.
-In line with guidance issued by the Regulator of Social Housing four new indicators have been added to the report this quarter two that look at the timeliness of responsive repairs, and two regarding complaints handling (these are highlighted in Appendix 1).

-- 4.4.
 Targets are applied to many of our indicators.
 These targets may be statutory or designed to demonstrate continuous improvement.
 They may also demonstrate the strength of our performance relative to benchmarks.
 It is not always appropriate to set targets.
-As such, some of our indicators are monitored for trends, but not measured against a target. - 4.5.
+As such, some of our indicators are monitored for trends, but not measured against a target. - 4.4.
 It should also be noted that some measures are annual, some termly (i.e. data is published out of synch with quarterly reporting arrangements) and/ or outturn figures are only available a quarter in areas.
 Where this is the case, it is clearly stated in the commentary included in Appendix 1.